 A copy of Form FS-240 (Consular Report of Birth Abroad), FS545 (Certificate of Birth Issued by a Foreign Service Post), or DS1350 (Certification of Report of Birth).
 These are State Department documents.

-Before you can disburse aid, the student must present documentation that verifies he is a U.S. citizen.
+Before you can disburse aid, the student must present documentation that verifies that they are a U.S. citizen.
 If the documents indicate that the student is a U.S. citizen or national, you may award and disburse aid to the student and the C-code may remain on the student’s ISIR.
 Keep a copy of the documentation in the student’s file, even though older versions of the Certificate of Citizenship and of the Certificate of Naturalization instruct the holder not to photocopy them.
 Citizenship documentation must be kept in the student’s file but does not need to be verified by any outside agency.
-Handling of documents for eligible non-citizens differs, and is discussed on page 43.
+Handling of documents for eligible noncitizens differs, and is discussed later in this chapter.
 The student can also contact the Social Security Administration to update the student’s record.
 This updating is not required to receive aid, but may prevent issues with SSA matching in the future.

 Updating status for U.S. citizens born abroad

 Students born abroad to U.S. citizen parents are U.S. citizens if they meet certain requirements, and their status is usually noted in the SSA’s database when they receive an SSN.
 But occasionally, a student may not have provided sufficient proof of U.S. citizenship to SSA in order for the record to be updated.
 Therefore, these students will fail the U.S. citizenship match even if they have an SSN.
 If this occurs, the student must provide the school proof of U.S. citizenship as outlined below.
 The student should contact the SSA to have their record corrected, however, this update is not required to receive aid.